-Two types of self-enhancement bias
+Two Approaches to Measuring Self-Enhancement

-Self-enhancement bias is the propensity to see oneself in an overly positive light, but there are traditionally two different approaches to establishing the amount of bias present in an individual’s self-evaluation.
-The first is based on social comparison (perceiving oneself more positively than one perceives others) and the second is based on self-insight (perceiving oneself more positively than one is perceived by others; Kwan, John, Kenny, Bond, & Robins, 2004; Kwan, John, Robins, & Kuang, 2008).
+Self-enhancement bias is the propensity to see oneself in an overly positive light, but there are two different approaches to establishing the amount of bias present in an individual’s self-evaluation.
+The first is based on social comparison (perceiving oneself more positively than one perceives others) and the second is based on self-insight (perceiving oneself more positively than one is perceived by others; also referred to as criterion discrepancy; Kwan, John, Kenny, Bond, & Robins, 2004; Kwan, John, Robins, & Kuang, 2008; Kurt & Paulhus, 2008; Taylor, Lerner, Sherman, Sage, & McDowell, 2003).
 Social comparison is measured by asking people to compare themselves to others (e.g., compared to the average person, how agreeable are you?), whereas self-insight is measured by comparing peoples’ self-ratings to observer-ratings or objective measures (e.g., comparing a participant’s self-reported agreeableness to the agreeableness score reported for them by a knowledgeable observer).

-This distinction is important because different types of self-enhancement are associated with different psychological health outcomes; self-enhancement as measured by social comparison is considered to be more adaptive than self-enhancement as measured by self-insight (Kwan et al., 2004).
+This distinction is important because different types of self-enhancement are associated with different psychological health outcomes; self-enhancement as measured by social comparison is considered to be more adaptive than self-enhancement as measured by self-insight (Kurt & Paulhus, 2008; Kwan et al., 2004).
 The historical lack of recognition of the difference between social comparison and self-insight has been blamed for the prolonged debate concerning whether or not self-enhancement promotes adjustment [i.e., the benefits and costs of positive illusions about the self; Taylor & Brown, 1994; but see also Block and Colvin (1994)].
-A recent review of the self-enhancement literature helped make sense of these apparent contradictions by establishing that self-enhancement, as measured by social comparison, is related to high self-esteem and psychological well-being (Kwan et al., 2004).
-In contrast, studies that define self-enhancement in terms of self-insight tend to find that it is relatively maladaptive (Kwan et al., 2004).
-As an example, Colvin, Block and Funder (1995) found that men who self-enhanced at 18 (comparing self-report to observer-reports), were perceived negatively by unacquainted examiners five years later—being described as “deceitful”, “distrustful of people”, and “has [a] brittle ego” (p.
+A meta-analytic review of the self-enhancement literature helped make sense of these apparent contradictions by establishing that self-enhancement, as measured by social comparison, is related to high self-esteem and psychological well-being, whereas studies that defined self-enhancement in terms of self-insight tended to find that it was relatively maladaptive (Kwan et al., 2004).
+Further, in one of the few studies that collected both social comparison and self-insight information from the same participants, Kurt and Paulhus (2008) reported that when they controlled for self-reported personality (i.e., the Big Five), then their social comparison index was no longer related to self-rated or peer-rated adjustment outcomes.
+However, self-insight measures did explain incremental variance in both of these indicators of psychological adjustment.
+Thus, leading Kurt and Paulhus (2008) to conclude that the self-insight index is “a more defensible operationalization of self-enhancement than is the social comparison index” and that it predicts poorer interpersonal adjustment, particularly when these interpersonal adjustment ratings are obtained from peer-reports (p. xx).
+This is consistent with a study showing that men who self-enhanced at 18 (comparing self-reports to observer-reports), were perceived negatively by unacquainted examiners five years later—being described as “deceitful”, “distrustful of people”, and “has [a] brittle ego” (Colvin, Block & Funder, 1995, p.
 1155).
-Narcissism is studied more frequently in the self-insight literature than the social comparison literature, thus linking narcissism to the more maladaptive variant of self-enhancement (Kwan et al., 2004).
+Of particular importance to the current paper, narcissism is studied more frequently in the self-insight literature than the social comparison literature, thus linking narcissism to the more maladaptive variant of self-enhancement (Kwan et al., 2004).